Book a meeting

 Low-Level Virtual Machine (LLVM) is an example of this intermediate approach.
 For app developers, LLVM bitcode has been a staple of Apple’s toolchain and the Android Native Development Kit for the past seven years.
 It’s a toolkit for building compilers that can work with any programming language and target any machine architecture.
 Compilers like Clang or Rustc use it to support various systems, from Linux on X86_64 to iOS.
 Obfuscation at this level is easier to manage since it’s not tied to a specific language or architecture.

-Get a consultation with one of our iOS experts
+Get a consultation with one of our obfuscation experts

 Binary-level obfuscation to the rescue